International Women's Day 2020 - A look back on the female contribution to the modern city

 "...you have to be there all the time and see that they do not snow you under"

 Talking of contemporary women in this way (and no doubt missing many out) troubles me.
-It troubles me, as the historian-long-view-go-to-person of Manchester Confidential, that in 2018 I’m even mentioning them.
-That women are leaders in various fields in Manchester and Greater Manchester in 2018 should be a given.
+It troubles me, as the historian-long-view-go-to-person of Manchester Confidential, that in 2021 I’m even mentioning these women in this way.
+That women are leaders in various fields in Manchester and Greater Manchester in 2020 should be a given.
 It should be normal, it shouldn’t be worthy of comment.
-That I’m doing so says something about society.
-It says that while much has been fought for by women and much has been achieved, we’re still a way off equality as the recent debate about pay-parity has underlined.